 MCC-Longview's automotive training programs are accredited by the ASE Education Foundation at the Master Automotive Service Technology (MAST) level.
-Our instructors know vehicles inside out.
+Our instructors are ASE Master Certified Technicians.
 You won't find better automotive technology training anywhere!

 Our testing equipment is state of the art.
 Our facility is bright, spacious and stocked with tools, equipment and components.
 We keep a fleet of more than 40 late-model cars for students to train on.
 Our reputation is solid: area employers know and respect our program.
 They come to us for the best entry-level technicians.